electroank/audio_stream/readme.md

 - Python 3.12 or higher

-**Note:** The `pyaudiowpatch` library currently supports Python up to version 3.12.
-Use Python 3.12 for optimal compatibility.
+**Note:** The `pyaudiowpatch` library currently supports Python up to version 3.12(as of December 2025) Use Python 3.12 for optimal compatibility.

 ## Installation